-Trautman Associates is providing architectural and engineering design services for the new addition and complete renovation of Cheektowaga’s Town Police and Court Building, built in 1966.
+Trautman Associates provided architectural and engineering design services for the new addition and complete renovation of Cheektowaga’s Town Police and Court Building, built in 1966.

 The project scope required the complete re-organization of police and court programs to create zones of varying levels of security.